 Ever since a client of mine asked me do I provide online counselling, I replied no but we can try it.
 That was back in 2011 and I haven’t looked back since.
 With the advent of new videoconferencing technology, I was able to provide on-demand remote therapy for people who needed my help, but were otherwise not able to visit me in person.
 Over the last nine years I have provided telehealth and consultations/phone consultation to clients from over 25 countries including UK, USA, Canada, Middle East, Europe, Africa and India.

-In 2020, forty percent of my clients are now receiving counselling, coaching and couple therapy through this method.
+In 2020, forty percent of my clients are now receiving my services online, coaching and couple coaching through this method.
 One of the main reasons for this shift is convenience for both parties.
 There is no need to travel anywhere apart from finding a private and confidential space in your location.

 - No need to fight the traffic and then look for a parking space.